 We need to know where we are while we are travelling.
 We need to be able to monitor progress, adapt plans and plan and use escape routes.
-At times, visibility may be poor.
+At times we may travel with poor visibility caused by heavy rain, thick fog or falling light levels.